+Distributor Must remain in OEM location.

 Spark distribution Distributor rotor / cap only

 Electronic ignition Allowed

 Crank triggered ignition Not allowed

 Belt drive ignition Not allowed

 Coils Limit one ignition coil per engine.

 Back-up ignition Are NOT allowed

-Rev limiter RPM limited to 7000 RPM.
+Rev limiter - Carburetor Motors RPM limited to 7000 RPM.
 A G2X Pro Data Logger or equivalent must be installed and maintained to monitor the RPM level during the race.
 The RPM level during the entire race must be verifiable on the Data Logger by the event inspectors during post-race inspection.
 The wiring harness of the system must be readily accessible for inspection by event inspectors.
 No dual systems or ignition components allowed.
-The RPM level during the entire race must be variable on the data logger by the APBA inspector uponcompletion of the race.
+The RPM level during the entire race must be variable on the data logger by the APBA inspector upon completion of the race.

+Rev limiter - 800 Mercury Racing Rev limiter: RPM limited to 7000 RPM.
+A G2X Pro Data Logger or AIM must be installed and maintained to monitor the RPM level during the race.
+The RPM level during the entire race must be verifiable on the Data Logger by the event inspectors during post-race inspection.
+The wiring harness of the system must be readily accessible for inspection by event inspectors.
+No dual systems or ignition components allowed.
+The RPM level during the entire race must be verifiable on the data logger by the APBA inspector upon completion of the race.